Icinga/icinga2/doc/99-selinux.md

     -rwxr-xr-x. root root system_u:object_r:nagios_services_plugin_exec_t:s0 /usr/lib64/nagios/plugins/check_mysql_health

 The plugin still runs fine but if someone changes the script to do weird stuff it will fail to do so.

+#### <a id="selinux-policy-examples-connectall"></a> Allow icinga to connect to all ports.

+You are running graphite on a different port than `2003` and want `icinga2` to connect to it.

+Change the port value for the graphite feature according to your graphite installation before enabling it.

+    # cat /etc/icinga2/features-enabled/graphite.conf
+    /**
+     * The GraphiteWriter type writes check result metrics and
+     * performance data to a graphite tcp socket.
+     */

+    library "perfdata"

+    object GraphiteWriter "graphite" {
+      //host = "127.0.0.1"
+      //port = 2003
+      port = 2004
+    }
+    # icinga2 feature enable graphite

+Before you restart the icinga2 service allow it to connect to all ports by enabling the boolean ´icinga2_can_connect_all` (now and permanent).

+    # setsebool icinga2_can_connect_all true
+    # setsebool -P icinga2_can_connect_all true

+If you restart the daemon now it will successfully connect to graphite.

 #### <a id="selinux-policy-examples-user"></a> Confining a user